Olympic Games ceremony: Opening protocols

-Before 1936, the opening dignitary would often make a short welcoming speech before declaring the Games open.
+Before 1936, the opening dignitary often made a short welcoming speech before declaring the Games open.
 However, since 1936, when Adolf Hitler opened both the 1936 Winter Olympics in Garmisch Partenkirchen and the 1936 Summer Olympics in Berlin, the standard formula has been used.

-There have been several occasions on which the official has modified the wording of the opening line specified in the Olympic Charter.
-Recent editions of the Winter Games have seen a trend of using a modification of the first version, instead of the second, which happened in 2002, 2006 and 2010.
-Other modifications have included:
+On several occasions, an official has modified the wording of the opening line specified in the Olympic Charter.
+Recent editions of the Winter Games have seen a trend toward using a modification of the first version, instead of the second, which happened in 2002, 2006, and 2010.
+Other modifications have included the following: